kennethrioja/secondbrain/programming.md

 - Pod is smallest object to be created in K8
 - Pods have a 1-1 interaction with a node/container
 - A pod can contain multiple containers of different kinds
-- `kubectl run nginx --image nginx` creates nginx image from cloud
+- `kubectl run nginx --image=nginx` creates nginx image from cloud
 - `kubectl get pods -o wide`
 - `kubectl describe pod <name>`
 - `kubectl get deployments` # list deployments